navipartner/npcore-partners/Documentation/public/wms/howto/perform_stock_count.md

-# Perform stock count
+# Perform stock count (Physical Inventory Journal and mobile apps)

-Stock counting is performed by comparing the physical inventory from warehouses and the calculated inventory in Business Central, and settling the differences between the two across journals, ledgers, and accounts.
-The entire stock count procedure consists of an initial segment which needs to be performed in Business Central, and the one that is done on mobile devices immediately after.
+It's necessary to periodically compare the actual stock quantity with the stock quantity recorded in the Business Central.
+Stock counting is performed by comparing the physical inventory from warehouses and the calculated inventory in Business Central, and settling the differences between the two using Inventory Journals.
+The first segment of the stock count procedure is performed in the Physical Inventory Journal in Business Central, and then taken up by the NP mobile apps.

-There are two types of stock counts - planned and unplanned.
-In the planned stock count, you have a predefined list of filtered items that need to be counted.
+NaviPartner provides two types of stock counts - planned and unplanned.
+In the planned stock count, you have a predefined list of items that need to be counted.
+The counting is performed using the NP mobile app for scanning the items, and then updating the counted quantities in Business Central.
+The counting sheet is then posted in Business Central.
 After the warehouse employees scan the items, they can be updated in Business Central and finally the revised stock count list can be posted.
 The unplanned stock count implies that the need for checking the stock count arises on the spot, as opposed to having an item list ready.

 ## Perform planned stock count (Business Central)